getsentry/sentry-docs/src/collections/_documentation/platforms/flutter/index.md

 The [Flutter project maintains an SDK for Sentry](https://github.com/flutter/sentry).

-Flutter has an extensive documentation, which includes a [cookbook on how to integrate with Sentry](https://flutter.dev/docs/cookbook/maintenance/error-reporting).
+Flutter has extensive documentation, which includes a [cookbook on how to integrate with Sentry](https://flutter.dev/docs/cookbook/maintenance/error-reporting).

 You can get the SDK from [pub.dev](https://pub.dev/packages/sentry):